TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 # Flutter Tutorial - Custom User Input Knob using GuestureDetector

-## Intro

 [Flutter](https://flutter.dev/) is an open source portable UI toolkit made by Google, which is great for cross platform app development.
-From a single codebase you can deploy your code to iOS, Android, Desktop and Web (See [Hummingbird](https://flutter.dev/web)).
+From a single codebase you can deploy your code to iOS, Android, Desktop and Web (see [Hummingbird](https://flutter.dev/web)).
 One of the great things about Flutter that no other cross platform app development tool can do is to define new custom UI elements using nothing but Dart code.
 In this Flutter tutorial series I will demonstrate how easy it is to create your own custom UI elements from scratch.